null

 Inventory & logistics tips

-- Stagger deliveries: Split POs into two drops (now + mid-December) to keep storage manageable.
+• Stagger deliveries: split POs into two drops (now plus mid-December) to keep storage manageable.

-- House Toast: So Jennie Paris Rosé, 5 oz flute, cranberry ribbon garnish.
+1. House toast: So Jennie Paris Rosé, 5 oz flute, cranberry ribbon garnish.

-- Signature Spritz: Babylon Spritz over ice with orange wheel and rosemary; optional soda top for speed.
+2. Signature spritz: Babylon Spritz over ice with an orange wheel and rosemary; optional soda top for speed.

-- Tasting Pair: Copenhagen Sparkling Tea across seafood, poultry, and dessert courses.
+3. Tasting pair: Copenhagen Sparkling Tea across seafood, poultry, and dessert courses.

 Ready to plan Q4?